 Gaw Capital Partners (“Gaw Capital”) believes that a responsible approach to real estate investment will protect and enhance the value of our investments, thereby enhancing returns for our fund investors.
 Gaw Capital recognises many of our fund investors share an interest in exploring the implementation of responsible economic, environmental and social practices – henceforth referred to as “sustainability” practices, and are therefore committed to integrating sustainability considerations in the investment and portfolio management process.

-This ESG Framework is designed to set out Gaw Capital’s principles, objectives, and management systems for investments and responsible business practices with respect to sustainability.
+This Sustainability Policy is designed to set out Gaw Capital’s principles, objectives, and management systems for investments and responsible business practices with respect to sustainability.

-The scope of this ESG Framework applies to the business units of Gaw Capital, the assets and investments that Gaw Capital manages, as well as all employees under Gaw Capital.
+The scope of this Sustainability Policy applies to the business units of Gaw Capital, the assets (both operating and in development) and investments that Gaw Capital manages, as well as all employees under Gaw Capital.
 In cases where Gaw Capital has limited control or influence over a particular asset or investment, Gaw Capital will use its position to encourage sustainable practices where possible.

 - Our Prioritised Sustainable Development Goals